XCOR Aerospace and Space Expedition Curaçao sign eight-figure

 Andrew Nelson, Chief Operating Officer of XCOR Aerospace concluded by saying “XCOR continues to work with the US State Department, Commerce Department and other relevant US agencies regarding the export licensing framework for the wet lease of our suborbital vehicle.
 XCOR takes a very pro-active role in engaging relevant government officials and agencies in advance to help facilitate the regulatory level of certainty we need to carry out business around the globe while creating high paying jobs here at home so we may help revitalize the moribund aerospace manufacturing base in the US.
 The wet lease model should allow us to address these issues and ensure America’s technology leadership in space continues in the best interests of our citizens, nation, and the men and women serving our country around the world.”

-XCOR Aerospace of Mojave, California is in the business of developing and producing safe, reliable and reusable rocket powered vehicles, propulsion systems, advanced non-flammable composites and other enabling technologies.
+XCOR Aerospace of Mojave, California is in the business of developing and producing safer, more reliable and reusable rocket powered vehicles, propulsion systems, advanced non-flammable composites and other enabling technologies.
 XCOR is working with aerospace prime contractors and government customers on major propulsion systems, and concurrently building the Lynx, a piloted, two-seat, fully reusable, liquid rocket powered suborbital vehicle that takes off and lands horizontally and serves research & scientific missions and private spaceflight.
 The Lynx production models (designated Lynx Mark II) are designed to be robust, multi-mission commercial vehicles capable of flying to 100+ km in altitude up to four times per day and are being offered on a wet lease basis. www.xcor.com.

 Space Expedition Curaçao (SXC) was founded in 2008 to lead the world in providing commercial space launch facilities and suborbital flight services from the Caribbean island of Curaçao.
 SXC intends to offer suborbital space tourism flights and scientific research missions out of Space Port Curaçao.
 SXC is led by its four founders and Managing Partners, former Royal Netherlands Air Force Chief of Staff, Ben Droste; active Royal Netherlands Air Force F-16 pilot, Harry van Hulten; and successful entrepreneurs and business partners Michiel Mol and Maarten Elshove.
 General Droste (retired) also led the Netherlands Agency for Aerospace Programs (NIVR), the precursor of today’s Netherlands Space Office, and NASA’s counterpart in the Netherlands and was Professor and Dean of the Aerospace Faculty at the prestigious Delft University of Technology.
 Major Harry van Hulten, is a graduate of the US Air Force Test Pilot School at Edwards Air Force Base, was assigned to Edwards AFB as an F-16 test pilot, and is involved in the F-35 program for the Netherlands Air Force, the lead international customer for this fifth generation US fighter aircraft.
 Harry is also a distinguished former Yugoslavia and Afghanistan veteran.
 He has a special dispensation to participate as a founding Managing Partner of SXC while performing his military duties.
 Michiel Mol is founder and Chairman of Lost Boys International, founder of Guerrilla Games, Media Republic, Flogs International, partner in MM Ventures, and co-owner of the Force India Formula One team.
 Maarten Elshove, a trained lawyer, reformed banker, and practicing entrepreneur, founded Maxcredible, a credit card management software firm that he successfully sold prior to starting MM Ventures with Mr Mol. www.spacexc.com.